Open-Source vs. Closed Source-AI: An In-Depth Comparison and Implications from the EU AI Act

 2. Enhanced Security and Control

 Closed source models provide better control over data security and usage.
 Enterprises handling sensitive data often prefer the security assurances that come with closed-source solutions.
-As Luttig notes, "As a customer, I’d trust Microsoft with healthcare data security more than my IT department’s self-managed data centre."
+As Luttig notes, "As a customer, I’d trust Microsoft with healthcare data security more than my IT department’s self-managed data center."

 3. Economic Viability

 Closed source models are driven by clear business models that ensure their sustainability and growth.
-Luttig emphasises, "The software frontier doesn't move forward in the long run without relentless and sustained obsession from correctly incentivized companies."
+Luttig emphasizes, "The software frontier doesn't move forward in the long run without relentless and sustained obsession from correctly incentivized companies."

-The Drawbacks of Closed Source AI
+The Drawbacks of Closed-Source AI

 1. Restricted Access and Innovation